 At home, drink from a glass or reusable water bottle filled with tap water, filtered water from your fridge’s dispenser, cold water from a pitcher kept in the fridge, or buy a filter that can be installed on your sink.
 If you don’t want to drink tap water, fill a 5 gallon jug with water at the grocery store.
 With all these options, there’s absolutely no reason to drink bottled water at home.

 There are an infinite number of great reusable water bottle options.
-I prefer stainless steel, as it is durable and keeps liquids at the temperature you want them to be.
+I prefer stainless steel, as it is durable and maintains liquid temperature for long periods of time.

 Top brands include:

 - Kleen Kanteen is a Certified B Corp that is Climate Neutral certified and a 1% for the planet member.
-Their 18/8 stainless steel water bottles are made from 90% post-consumer certified recycled steel and are free of BPA, lead, phthalates or heavy metals.
+Their 18/8 stainless steel water bottles are made from 90% post-consumer certified recycled steel, certified by Intertek (a third-party verifier), and are free of BPA, lead, phthalates or heavy metals.
+You can choose a stainless steel lid for a totally plastic-free bottle.

-- Hydroflask is another great choice, using a minimum of 80% recycled stainless steel in their water bottles.
+- Hydro Flask uses a minimum of 80% recycled stainless steel in their water bottles.
+Choose a stainless steel lid for a plastic-free bottle.
 Their paper packaging comes from FSC certified forests and is printed with soy ink, and the company is working to decrease their overall emissions.
-They collaborate with non-profits to make a positive difference, including their Parks For All program, which supports nonprofit organizations focused on building, maintaining, restoring and providing more equitable access to parks.
-Finally, participating in Hydroflask’s trade-in program will net you $5 off your next purchase.
+Participating in Hydroflask’s trade-in program will net you $5 off your next purchase.
 They even have the capability to recycle the lids, too.

-- Yeti is a great brand, creating water bottles from 18/8 stainless steel, which is third-party tested for the absence of BPA, phthalates, or lead.
+- Yeti creates water bottles from 18/8 stainless steel, which is third-party tested for the absence of BPA, phthalates, or lead.
 Their in-store buy-back program gives you $5 off a purchase when you bring your beat up bottle in for recycling.

-- For a fraction of the price, you can go with the Thermoflask bottles sold at Costco.
-In my experience they perform as well as the more expensive brands.
+- Thermoflask is the most economical choice for stainless steel.
+For a fraction of the price, purchase them at Costco, where they frequently go on sale.
+The bottles are composed of food-grade 18/8 stainless steel and are BPA-free, and in my experience they perform as well as the more expensive brands.

 Get in the habit